 While that explanation helped my friend, I know that everyone is different.
 So please don’t feel frustrated if my explanation to him is still all Greek to you! 🙂

-Please feel free to leave your question in a comment on this or other posts.
+So feel free to leave your question in a comment on this or other posts.
 I’ll do my best to answer you.
-If I can’t, I’ll be honest with you and not try to dance around it.
+If I can’t, I’ll tell you that too.
 I started this blog to provide a safe and supportive place to help you understand your own finances.
+And for me to keep learning from you!

 =>Â Â Â Stock Market: What Exactly Is It and Who Should Invest?